-Ryu Murakami’s Almost Transparent Blue is based on events in the author’s own life in 1970s’ Fussa-city, Tokyo when he was in his twenties.
-Ryu, a hero of the novel, is living in an apartment located around the American military base in Fussa.
+Ryu Murakami’s Almost Transparent Blue is based upon events from the author’s own life during the 1970s in Fussa-city, Tokyo, when he was in his twenties.
+Ryu, a hero of the novel, is living in an apartment located near the American military base in Fussa.
 On the margins of this base, Ryu and his companions lead a life of sex, drug and violence without any hope for the future.
-Although the story is depicted through Ryu’s perspective, he maintains a sense of objectivity about everything which occurs, and relates it without any trace of empathy.
-Through the novel’s haunting emptiness, Murakami achieves a poetic depiction of the devastating life of 1970s’ Japanese youth.
+Although the story is depicted through Ryu’s perspective, Murakami maintains a sense of objectivity about everything which occurs, and relates it without any trace of empathy.
+Through the novel’s haunting emptiness, Murakami achieves a poetic depiction of the devastating life of the Japanese youth during the1970s.

 OUT – Natsuo Kirino

 Natsuo Kirino’s OUT, the first Japanese novel shortlisted for the Edgar Awards Best Novel prize, is a story about four women working for a bento factory in the suburbs of Tokyo.
 Plagued by problems in their families and jobs, they are desperate to get out of such a tedious and repetitive life.
 This desperation manifests itself in a tragic form, as they are suddenly led into the violent underworld of Japan after one of them impulsively kills her abusive husband.
 In OUT, Kirino depicts the dark side of modern Japanese society with a profound insight into the reality of ordinary people’s lives right after the collapse of the ‘bubble economy’.